CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 ### firstSubtreesWithContent :white_check_mark:

-Defines the first set of subtree keys that are first available in the tileset.
+Defines the first set of subtrees that are available in the tileset as indicated by their root tile's tree location.
 Each element of the array is a four element array holding the d,x,y,z index in the tileset for the root of the subtree.
 The last element of this four element array is ignored for quadtrees.
 The corresponding uri for this subtree of availability is `availability/d/x/y/z` for octrees and `availability/d/x/y` for quadtrees.